 21 August 2017 - 27 August 2017

 The Stockholm Act brings together people from science, politics, business, and art for a week-long festival that explores the steps we can take to build a sustainable world.
-The festival has been developed by the Stockholm Coordination Initiative to raise awareness about sustainable development towards 2030.
+The festival is developed by the Stockholm Coordination Initiative to raise awareness about sustainable development towards 2030.

 The ethos of The Stockholm Act is that real transformation comes through a mix of bold steps and deep-rooted connection to things that matter most.
 The festival offers a number of ways to engage including: collaboration, performance, and exhibition; creating space for new stories to take root, with time to talk, perform, appreciate, and imagine how we live next.

-One of the questions the festival will raise is: "How can we today say 'Yes we can'' when so many feel no hope?"
+One of the questions the festival raises is: "How can we today say 'Yes we can'' when so many feel no hope?"

-Gloria Benedikt will present the findings from the new IIASA brochure ‘How Artists Can Support Sustainability Transformations’ on the second day of the festival at The Morning Sofa, hosted by Huffington Post journalist Amitangshu Acharya.
-Gloria will be accompanied by composer and longtime collaborator, Merlijn Twaalfhoven .
+Gloria Benedikt presented the findings from the new IIASA brochure ‘How Artists Can Support Sustainability Transformations’ on the second day of the festival at The Morning Sofa, hosted by Huffington Post journalist Amitangshu Acharya.
+Gloria was accompanied by composer and longtime collaborator, Merlijn Twaalfhoven .

 The brochure provides insights into initial results of science and arts activities at IIASA.
 Systems analysis is a problem-solving process that seeks to understand individual elements, and how they might interact, while accounting for the system as a whole.